ivangfr/spring-data-jpa-relationships/README.md

 ## Start Environment

-In a terminal and inside `spring-data-jpa-relationships` root folder, run the following command:
+In a terminal and inside the `spring-data-jpa-relationships` root folder, run the following command:
 ```
 docker compose up -d
 ```

 ## Running application using Maven

-In a terminal and inside `spring-data-jpa-relationships` root folder, run the command below:
+In a terminal and inside the `spring-data-jpa-relationships` root folder, run the command below:
 ```
 ./mvnw clean spring-boot:run
 ```